wbounas/acorio-notes/book-notes/Module-01: ServiceNow User Interface/011-UI-Essentials.md

 The Appication Navigator, sometimes called the `Left Navigation Bar`, provides access to all applications and the modules they contain, enabling users to quickly find information and services

-An application is a group of modules, or pages, that provide related information and functionality in aninstance.
+An `application` is a group of `modules`, or `pages`, that provide related information and functionality in aninstance.
-  - For example, the Incident appication contains modules for creating and viewing incidents
+  - For example, the `Incident` application contains modules for creating and viewing incidents
-  - The Configuration Management application contains modules for configuring servers, databases, and networks
+  - The Configuration Management `application` contains modules for configuring servers, databases, and networks

-In UI16, the Application Navigator also provides access to Favorites (bookmarks), and History (recently viewed items)
+In UI16, the `Application Navigator` also provides access to Favorites (bookmarks), and History (recently viewed items)

 ### User Interface: Favorites and History
-Favorites:
+`Favorites:`
-- Access the Favorites menu to see all your favorites in one place **NOTE:** In `UI16`, Bookmarks and Favorites are the same thing Your HIstory:
+- Access the `Favorites` menu to see all your favorites in one place **NOTE:** In `UI16`, `Bookmarks` and `Favorites` are the same thing `Your History:`
 - The Navigator contains a scrolling list of yoru recent history within ServiceNow For Example: the forms you were filling out, lists you were seraching on, homepages you were
 	     viewing: all these are visible within the `Your History` tab